Who is the course for?

 How long is the course?

-If you successfully complete all of the assessments, you will receive a nationally-recognised Statement of Attainment for the following units:
+If you successfully complete all of the written and practical assessments, you will receive a nationally-recognised Statement of Attainment for the following units:

 - MARF001 Apply basic survival skills in the event of a vessel abandonment